I've been writing about foreign travel and European rock music online for over 12 years.

 Another band from Winerthur, who were founded in 2002, Eluvetie are a Folk Metal troupe that evolved from solo studio work by singer Christian Glanzmann.
 He is also a multi-instrumentalist including mandola and bagpipes.

-A hurdy-gurdy may also merge with the rasping guitar as the group combine a Melodic Death Metal sound with tradtional Celtic music.
-Their name is an Etruscan translation of 'Helvetia', the allegorical symbol of Switzerland and they sing both in English and an ancient Gaulish language.
+A hurdy-gurdy may also merge with the rasping guitar as the group combine a Melodic Death Metal sound with traditional Celtic music.
+Their name is an Etruscan translation of Helvetia, the female national personification of Switzerland, and they sing both in English and an ancient Gaulish language.

 A group steeped in the old school Classic Rock style.
 They come from the Italian region of the country and were begun in 1992 by singer Steve Lee and guitarist Leo Leoni.
 Their eponymous first album was released the same year.